vavardan/OCI-DNS-view/Deployment.md

 ## **Configuration and deployment**

 **Step 1**.
-Ensure that the [OCI Open Landing Zone](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/blueprints/one-oe/runtime/one-stack/readme.md) is deployed, as it serves as the foundation for Private DNS configuration..
+Ensure that the [OCI Open Landing Zone](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/blueprints/one-oe/runtime/one-stack/readme.md) is deployed, as it serves as the foundation for Private DNS configuration.

 **Step 2**.
 Update the Network Configuration json to include the objects shown below.
 You can also refer to and use the **Private DNS Network json template** for the Hub A model (light version, without OCI Network Firewalls), which includes all the necessary json objects for Private DNS configuration.